 - 6.32 Australia is the closest country to New Zealand, and if Australia were to reduce its company tax rate, this might put downward pressure on New Zealand's company tax rate.
-Currently, just over half of foreign direct investment into New Zealand is from Australia, and a reduction in Australia's company tax rate would increase incentives for profits to be streamed to Australia.
+Currently, just over half of foreign direct investment into New Zealand is from Australia,45 and a reduction in Australia's company tax rate would increase incentives for profits to be streamed to Australia.
 Australia's company tax rate for larger companies is 30%, which is higher than New Zealand's company tax rate (although Australia has a lower 26% rate for small to medium companies).
 Our relative company tax rate is only one of several factors to consider.
 A bigger issue may be the Australian full imputation system.
 This currently provides incentives for companies with Australian parents to pay tax in Australia rather than New Zealand.
 This is because Australian imputation credits (referred to as franking credits in Australia) are available for taxes paid in Australia but not those paid in New Zealand. - 6.33 There are recent indications that there may be some movement back towards higher company tax rates internationally.
 Many countries are examining how best to repair their fiscal position after their COVID-19 response, and this may reduce downward pressure on company tax rates.
 The UK has announced an intention to increases its company tax rate from 19% to 25%.
 Most recently, 130 out of 139 jurisdictions have signed up to a new international tax framework that would result in a global minimum company tax rate of 15% targeted at income from intangibles.
-All of this may be reducing or even reversing the long downward trend in company tax rates that has been evident in the last 40 years (see figure 1.1).
+All of this may be reducing or even end up reversing the long downward trend in company tax rates that has been evident in the last 40 years.
+However, the OECD unweighted and weighted average company tax rates have continued to decline in recent years (see figure 1.1).